What about Halloween? Is it just harmless fun?

 Samhain became “Christianized” through the feast of All Hallows’ Eve, which is the evening before All Saints’ Day.
 The Romans, who conquered the Celts around A.D.
 43, also wanted to honor the newly overpowered descendants of the Druids in Germany and Scandinavia, so All Saints’ Day and Samhain became unified with the same focus of reverencing the dead.
 The combination of these customs has developed into the traditional celebration we call Halloween.

 Alternative Options for Christians

 So, what about Halloween?
-Even though it can seem harmless, it does have dark pagan roots, and as believers, we should never celebrate fear and terror.
+Even though it can seem harmless, it does have dark pagan roots, and as believers in Jesus, we should never celebrate fear and terror.
 What options do believers have during this time of year?
 Here are several ways some respond to Halloween:

 - Some Christians choose not to participate in any special activities during Halloween.
 They use this as an opportunity to teach their children that the Lord may sometimes ask them to not participate in certain activities, even though “everyone else” is doing it, and there may not always be an alternate activity.

 - Many churches offer fall festivals, with fun and games.
 Most of the time, these festivals have nothing to do with the traditions of Halloween, and they are usually held in the fall and around the same time.
 The fall harvest is a beautiful time of year that is great for celebrating God’s provision.

 - Other churches choose to host alternative events on Halloween because they have found great success in offering clean, fun activities to their communities and have won many to Christ through these outreaches.
 Some children may show up in “scary” costumes since these events are often held on Halloween.
 We should always show the love of Jesus to people—no matter what they’re wearing.